MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-xmlport-schema.md

 For more information about designing XMLports, see [XMLport Overview](devenv-xmlport-overview.md).

 For more information about data consistency and validation against possible errors when using XMLports, see the blog post [Importing and exporting valid data using XMLports in Dynamics 365 Business Central](https://cloudblogs.microsoft.com/dynamics365/it/2019/05/22/importing-and-exporting-valid-data-using-xmlports-in-dynamics-365-business-central/).

+For information about the use of namespaces in XMLports see [Using Namespaces with XMLports](devenv-using-namespaces-with-xmlports.md).

 ## See Also
 [XMLport Object](devenv-xmlport-object.md)